Ruth Mandel: Career

 After obtaining her PhD, Mandel began teaching English at Rutgers University.
 When the Eagleton Institute of Politics started a Center for American Women and Politics 1971, Mandel volunteered as a co-founding member of the center, and she was quickly promoted to the position of co-director and then director of the center, a position which she held from 1973 to 1994.
 In 1995 she became the director of the Eagleton Institute of Politics, which she remained until she stepped down in 2019.

 As the director of the Center for American Women and Politics for more than 20 years, and then of the entire Eagleton Institute for another 24 years, Mandel has been credited with building substantial parts of the Eagleton Center as well as promoting the role of women in American politics more broadly.
 Debbie Walsh, a subsequent director of the Center for American Women and Politics, cited the moment that Mandel became director of the Center as "the moment when Second Wave feminism met electoral politics".

 Mandel's research also largely focused on women in American electoral politics.
-In 1981 she published the book In the Running: The New Woman Candidate.
+In 1981 her book In the Running: The New Woman Candidate was published.
 In the early 1970s, less than 5% of all elected officials in the United States were women, but by 1980 the number had grown to 10%.
 Mandel used both candidate interviews and observational research methods to document the experiences of women candidates as the proportion of elected officials who were women more than doubled.
 Obituaries for Mandel credited In the running with being "the first book-length account of women's experiences as candidates for political office".

 In 1991, Mandel was appointed to the governing board of the United States Holocaust Memorial Museum.
 In 1993, she was named Vice Chair of the U.S. Holocaust Memorial Council, a position that was appointed by the President of the United States.
 She remained in that position until 2006.

 Mandel's work was cited, or she was interviewed, on topics relating to women and politics in news outlets like The Washington Post, Bloomberg News, The Atlantic, and Politico.
 Mandel was awarded both an honorary Doctor of Public Service from Chatham College and an honorary Doctor of Public Administration from Georgian Court University.